Mapping the Un-Mappable: When Maps are at Their Best

 Instead, what happens here is something unconventionally delightful: the mapping of something traditionally unmappable – a moment two dear friends shared, an activity, one of those easily forgettable (though immensely sacred) sessions of togetherness that come and go most often without celebration.
 Moments, I would argue, that beckon celebration, that the lovely poet Wallace Stevens describe better than I ever may be able to:

 Out of this same light, out of the central mind, We make a dwelling in the evening air, In which being there together is enough.

-Which makes the quote from The Selected Works of T.S.
+Which makes the above quote from The Selected Works of T.S.
 Spivet even more correct.
 T.S.
 Spivet is another one of my favorite characters: a little boy who thinks in maps, charting everything he can to try and make sense of the world.
 The book itself is so visually spectacular as well – maps and diagrams running along each page, his cartographic mind on display.